nfurfaro/leaflet-save/README.md

 A leaflet plugin that provides a hook to save the map state as JSON.

+[] start by implementing save button, and output state to display box.

 ```js
 map.save(function (mapState) {
     // post state to an endpoint